gaurav-dalvi/scripts/contiv-related/Session-pod29.md

 ```

 Now add ICMP Deny policy.
-Container should not be abel to ping each other now.
+Container should not be able to ping each other now.

 Adding policy and modifying group.